saleor/saleor-docs/docs/dashboard/configuration/plugins.md

 - **Notification user:** In addition to checking request signatures, you can confirm received notification by checking the provided user in the notification.
 Provide a user in the _Authentication_ section of your Adyen customer area and copy it here.
 See [Adyen docs](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area).

 - **Notification password:** In addition to checking request signatures, you can confirm received notification by checking the provided user’s password in the notification .
 Provide a password in the _Authentication_ section of your Adyen customer area and copy it here.
-See [`Adyen docs`](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area).
+See [Adyen docs](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area).

 Below you can find an example configuration of the Adyen plugin:

 ![Adyen](../screenshots/config-plugins-adyen.png)

+### Activating the Adyen notification

+Adyen uses a notification system that can be used to update the payment information on the Saleor side.
+Enabling the notification requires some additional steps on the Adyen's customer area panel side.
+See [Adyen docs](https://docs.adyen.com/development-resources/webhooks#set-up-notifications-in-your-customer-area) for more details.

+The URL that you need provide on Adyen side is `https://<your-backend-url>/plugins/mirumee.payments.adyen/webhooks/`.

+To protect your notification endpoints make sure that you enabled the HMAC signature and basic authentication [Adyen docs about security]([https://docs.adyen.com/development-resources/webhooks/best-practices#security]).
+[See Saleor configuration fields](#enabling-the-adyen-integration)